Alexei Kosterin

-Alexei Yevgrafovich Kosterin (Russian: Алексей Евграфович Костерин; 17 March 1896 – 10 November 1968) was a Soviet writer, and Bolshevik, Gulag survivor, and a prominent campaign for civil rights in the USSR in the 1950s and 1960s.
+Alexei Yevgrafovich Kosterin (Russian: Алексей Евграфович Костерин; 17 March 1896 – 10 November 1968) was a Soviet writer, Bolshevik, Gulag survivor, and prominent campaigner for civil rights in the USSR in the 1950s and 1960s.

 Early life

 Kosterin was born in Saratov province, in Russia, the son of a skilled metal worker.
 He became involved in the revolutionary movement at the age of 16, following the example of his two older brothers, and spent three years in prison.
 He joined the Bolsheviks in 1916.
 His parents also joined the Bolsheviks, in 1918.
 After the Bolshevik Revolution, Kosterin was sent to organise partisan detachments in the North Caucasus.
 Captured by the White Army of General Denikin, he managed to escape, under fire, into Chechnya.
 He was appointed military commissar for Chechnya in 1920, then secretary of the Kabardinian regional party committee.
 He lived in Moscow from 1922, working as a writer and journalist, and published his first collection of short stories in 1924.
 In 1930, he took part in breaking an ice jam in the Northern Dvina river, near Kotlas in Arkhangelsk province, In 1936–38, he worked in Magadan, in Siberia, on the newspaper 'Soviet Kolyma'.